 Geographic Information Systems (GIS) have found a permanent place in education at universities, not only in strictly geographic, geologic or geophysical departments and faculties.
-The interest in geographic information systems as a research tool and a tool for implementing one's gualifications and accomplishments in business practice is exhibited by specialists in virtually all areas of knowledge (Zwoliński 2010, Churski, Zwoliński 2011), if not as a whole, then at least in areas concerned with with phenomena occurring in geographical space.
-Among the scientists and specialists in various disciplines other than earth sciences known to the authors and presenting their achievements in conferences, especially high interest in the development and application of GIS can be seen among experts in such areas as archaeology, philology, history, ethnology and anthropology, psychology (environmental), sociology, economy, biology, experts in environmental protection, safety and crisis management, and many others.
-On the other hand, geographic information systems are obviously a particular object of interest in computer sciences and other technical sciences. as evidenced by regular, interdisciplinary conferences for specialists in various disciplines devoted to the problems of geodatabases, geotechnologies (geoinformation technologies), i.e. algorithmisation and the geospatial data, called geocomputaion or, more broadly, computational science and its applications1.
+The interest in geographic information systems as a research tool and a tool for implementing one's qualifications and accomplishments in business practice is exhibited by specialists in virtually all areas of knowledge (Zwoliński 2010, Churski, Zwoliński 2011), if not as a whole, then at least in areas concerned with phenomena occurring in the geographical space.
+Among the scientists and specialists in various disciplines other than earth sciences known to the authors and presenting their achievements at conferences, especially high interest in the development and application of the GIS may be seen among experts in such areas as archaeology, philology, history, ethnology and anthropology, psychology (environmental), sociology, economy, biology, experts in environmental protection, safety and crisis management, and many others.
+On the other hand, geographic information systems are obviously a particular object of interest to the extent of computer sciences and other technical sciences, as evidenced by regular, interdisciplinary conferences for specialists in various disciplines devoted to the problems of geodatabases, geotechnologies (geoinformation technologies), i.e. algorithmisation and the geospatial data, called geocomputation or, more broadly, computational science and its applications1.
 Technical sciences worth mentioning surely include geodesy, environmental engineering, architecture, construction, highway engineering, etc.